-To achieve the year-on-year improvements required to limit global warming to 1.5°C, companies must set - and meet reduction targets.
+To achieve the year-on-year improvements required to limit global warming to 1.5°C, companies must set - and meet - reduction targets.
 At EdenTree, we place a strong emphasis on Science Based Targets (SBTs) through our engagement activities.
-SBTs provide companies with a clearly defined path to achieve 1.5°C alignment, mandate absolute emissions reductions rather than carbon offsetting, and require below.
-We are particularly pleased that all of our Funds have at least 30% of their holdings with either approved or committed SBTs.
-Of particular note is the R&S European Equity Fund, with 80% of its holdings having either set or committed to set SBTs.
-Even our small cap R&S UK Opportunities Fund, where such disclosure is rarer, has 36% of its portfolio holdings having set or committed to set a Science Based Target.
+SBTs provide companies with a clearly defined path to achieve 1.5°C alignment, mandate absolute emissions reductions rather than carbon offsetting, and require companies to tackle the full scope of their emissions (including scope 3).